Explore CanVasc and its affiliated centers across Canada

 CanVasc printed out in March 2017 its first educational book on vasculitides, based on practical clinical case-scenarios, the CAVALI book (CanVasc learning initiative).
-Batches of books, free for residents and physicians, have beeb sent to every local CanVasc core members.
-An updated version of the book will be printed out in March 2018.
+Batches of books, free for residents and physicians, were sent to every local CanVasc core members (currently out of stock).
+A new updated edition of the book will be printed out in the Spring 2019.

-You can download, by clicking here, the first 8 pages of the book.
+You can download, by clicking here, the first 8 pages of the book (1st Edition).

 Review studies on vasculitis actively recruiting in Canada

 Several prospective studies on vasculitis are ongoing across the world, including in several Canadian centers.
-Have a brief overview of these latter ones, including ARAMIS, CUTIS, ADVOCATE, ABROGATE, DCVAS, BrainWorks and TAPIR on the study webpage and determine whether your patients could participate in any of them.
+Have a brief overview of these latter ones, including ARAMIS, CUTIS, ABROGATE and TAPIR on the study webpage and determine whether your patients could participate in any of them.

 PATIENTS can also ENROLL THEMSELVES directly into the VCRC contact registry or the V-PPRN research network!
 Several studies are ongoing and rolling already with the active participation of patients leaving in North America, including some studies led by CanVasc researchers!
 See the links to these registry and network and get more information on this very innovative way to conduct patient-oriented research on the Link page.

 Update your knowledge on vasculitis with CanVasc online materials

 JAKinibs for GCA?
 May 2018.